Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

+where the middle functors are induced by $\mb{R}\tilde{f}_*$ and $\tilde{f}^*$.
 These functors preserve holonomicity by Corollary \ref{fundssforsimpldes}.
 We need to check that these functors do not depend on the choice of the presentations.
 By adjointness property, it suffices to check it for $f^*$.
 The verification is easy and left to the reader.
+It is also straightforward to check that $f^*$ is an exact functor, and satisfies the transitivity, namely given smooth morphisms $\st{X}\xrightarrow{f}\st{Y}\xrightarrow{g}\st{Z}$ between \stacks, we have a canonical isomorphism $(g\circ f)^*\cong f^*\circ g^*$.

 \begin{lem*} Assume $f$ is of relative dimension $d$.
 We have a canonical isomorphism $\mb{D}'_{\st{X}}\circ f^*\cong (d)\circ f^*\circ\mb{D}'_{\st{Y}}$. \end{lem*} \begin{proof} The proof is similar to Lemma \ref{commudualprimpushfin}, using Lemma \ref{prepcohoprealsch} (ii). \end{proof}